 The panic attacks lasted for a while.
 Then I went back to France for a few weeks, sorted out a work visa and returned to Canada for round two of the adventure.

 I hit another low in 2008-2009.
 I was tired of my job as a French teacher but I had no idea what to do with my life.
-I resented to fact I didn’t have a Canadian degree, I thought I was being unfairly penalized for that.
+I resented to the fact I didn’t have a Canadian degree, I thought I was being unfairly penalized for that.
 I tried to go back to university but I lack guidance.
-A few months later, life got better again, in an unexpected plot twist, I found a new career as a translator.
+A few months later, life got better again, and in an unexpected plot twist, I found a new career as a translator.

 Why do I stay in Canada?
 The answer is both simple and complicated.
-Because at this stage, Canada offers me—offers us—the basic tenets of an happy life: a safe uncomplicated country with an okay economy.
+Because at this stage, Canada offers me—offers us—the basic tenets of a happy life: a safe uncomplicated country with an okay economy.
 Because I also strongly suspect that I would eventually find flaws in any place in the world.
 Because at one point, you have to live somewhere and make the best of it.

 Immigrating is a bit like getting into a new relationship.
 Does he look normal?
 He is kind?
 Does have a sense of humour?
 Yeah, makes sense to go for a second date—why not?
 Only time will tell if he is right for you.

 Canada is a hell of a lot better than many countries on earth that are facing wars, terror, dictatorships or deep economic struggle.
 Canada is safe, the healthcare system is reliable (and free at the point of use), the justice system is fair and people usually leave you alone—you are free to live the life you want.
 If you live in a developing country, Canada may offer you better material opportunities.
 If you are from a first-world country, you may find yourself constantly comparing the two countries to get the best of both worlds.